bozturk10/ma-yoztyurk/README.md

     - then the text classification results will be appended to the outputs under EXPERIMENT_DATA_PATH.
 - If text generations are generated, you can replicate the analysis and the figures by
     - running the notebook `notebooks/paper_figures.ipynb`
+    - the raw data for the figures are available under `results`

 # References